The 2015 scheme is open until Wednesday 3rd June 2015.

 The SCAR Fellowships are intended to allow researchers to undertake short-term visits to major international laboratories, field facilities, and/or institutes in or operated by SCAR member countries, so as to become acquainted with recent advances in research and/or to develop long-term scientific links and partnerships.
 The work must be carried out in a research group of a SCAR member country different from that of the (i) applicant's origin and (ii) current residence.

-Awards will be up to US$15,000, providing, as needed, economy-class round-trip travel and a modest subsistence allowance for the fellowship period.
+Awards will be up to USD $15,000, providing, as needed, economy-class round-trip travel and a modest subsistence allowance for the fellowship period.
 The Fellow's home institute will bear all expenses incurred in his or her home country (domestic travel, visa costs, etc.), and the host institute will waive any bench fees that they might normally charge trainees.
-Three to four awards will be made in total, depending on the quality of the applications and the budget available.
+From 2015, an additional award, the Prince Albert II of Monaco Fellowship, will be made.
+This additional fellowship will be funded from money received as part of the Prince Albert II of Monaco Foundation's Prix Biodiversité, awarded to SCAR in 2013.
+The new fellowship will be a biodiversity award and the recipient will be chosen by the Selection Committee from among the SCAR Fellowship applications.
+Four to five SCAR Fellowship awards will be made in total, depending on the quality of the applications and the budget available.

 Fellowships are awarded purely on the selection criteria for competitive selection, which are clearly stated in the Evaluation section below.

 COMNAP is the international independent organisation of National Antarctic Programmes.
 Formed in 1988, COMNAP has as its goal to develop and promote best practice in managing the support of scientific research in Antarctica.